-15. CREDIT FACILITY AGREEMENT
+16. CREDIT FACILITY AGREEMENT

 Effective May 1, 2015 the Township entered into a credit facility arrangement with its main financial institution.
+The agreement was further renewed on November 1, 2020.
 The amount available at any under this credit facility is \$750,000 via an operating loan.
 Any balance borrowed will accrue interest at the bank's prime lending rate plus 0.50% per annum.
-Council authorized the borrowing limit pursuant to by-law.
+Council authorized the borrowing limit pursuant to bylaw.
 The credit facility was not utilized at year end.